ladybug-tools/ladybug-web/analemma-3d/readme.md

 * Add play appropriate Westminster chime on the quarter hour
 	* No hourly bongs yet
 	* No way to turn off sound yet
+	* Will only update if tab is visible

 ### 2016-07-09 ~ R17